Adarsh-kumar/Summer_Internship_2017/README.md

 Compound’s smile (CNCCOOH etc.) is needed to be converted in to numeric vector format to make it understandable to the algorithms.

-Different strategy’s and algorithms are available for molecular fingerprints (features) from the Chemical formula of Compound. i.e. – EstateFingerprinter, GraphOnlyFingerprinter, MACCSFingerprinter, SubstructureFingerprintCount, AtomPairs2DFingerprintCount etc.
+Different strategy’s and algorithms are available  i.e. – EstateFingerprinter, GraphOnlyFingerprinter, MACCSFingerprinter, SubstructureFingerprintCount, AtomPairs2DFingerprintCount etc.

 # Pre-processing and data preparation for proteins